thiyanayugi/thiyanayugi.github.io/README.md

 I'm a **Graduate Engineer in Automation and Robotics** completing my Master's at **Technical University Dortmund**.
 I specialize in:

 - 🤖 AI-driven systems and autonomous robotics
-- 👁️ Computer vision and perception systems
+- 👁️ Computer Vision and perception systems
 - 🧠 Generative AI and LLM applications
 - 🏭 Industrial automation and smart manufacturing